COVID-19: Workforce Strategies for your Business

 Having a long term strategy will enable your business to recover from the impact of COVID-19.
 However, a work from home strategy should not be considered as a long term solution.
 Observe market conditions and define your business objectives once the outbreak has passed and invest in strategies to facilitate growth.

 Exploring solutions such as hiring an offshore workforce through a service provider can also be utilised.
 Businesses with no remote working strategy in place or companies that experienced financial loss during the outbreak may consider it.
 Through offshoring specific back-office operations, companies can focus on business recovery and save more on labour costs at the same time.

-At the end of the day, no one can accurately predict the economic impact of COVID-19.
+At the end of the day, no one can accurately predict the economic impact of something like COVID-19.
 As of this writing, massive efforts are being made to understand the virus and how to properly combat it.
 There should be strategies in place that minimises the outbreak’s effects while allowing operations to continue within their limits.
-Despite the increasing uncertainty, it is certain that the economy will recover over time eventually.
+Despite the increasing challenges, it is certain that the economy will recover over time eventually.
 Until then, businesses should have a plan in place so they can easily recover from the aftermath of the outbreak.